Mariannelindblad/learningR/README.md

 TODO: Add more to the title of your project here
-Title: This is learning how to push and pull via GIT
+Title: This is learning how to push and pull via GIT First we push to Github, now we are making an edit and the try to pull it back to Rstudio

 # LearningR: